What kind of software is OneUpdater?

-OneUpdater is a piece of rogue software, classified as adware.
+OneUpdater is rogue software classified as adware.
 Following successful infiltration, it runs intrusive advertisement campaigns.
-In other words, this app delivers various undesirable and even dangerous ads.
-Additionally, most adware-types spy on users' browsing activity and it is highly likely that OneUpdater does so as well.
-Due to the dubious techniques used to distribute it, OneUpdater is considered to be a PUA (Potentially Unwanted Application).
+Therefore, this app delivers various unwanted and even dangerous ads.
+Additionally, most adware-type software monitors users' browsing activity, and it is highly likely that OneUpdater does so as well.

 |Name||Ads by OneUpdater|

 |Threat Type||Adware, Unwanted ads|

 |Detection Names||Sangfor Engine Zero (Malware), SecureAge APEX (Malicious), AhnLab-V3 (PUP/Win32.Helper.R305991), Full List Of Detections (VirusTotal).|